 Introduction

 The plants with edible parts that grow naturally on farm land and in forest or uncultivated land are called as Wild edible plants (Addis, 2009, Ruffo et. al. 2002).
 A significant role in different geographical regions of the world has been played by different wild edible plants throughout human history (Sekeroglu, et. al. 2006).
 Wild vegetables contribute to people’s food security and health in many rural areas of the world (Cavender, 2006).
 They may have remarkable nutrient values and can be an important source of vitamins, fibers, minerals, and fatty acids; they may also show important medicinal properties (Dansi, 2008).
 Wild edible plants have always been an essential and widespread food source for food-insecure families living in poverty in developing countries (Mavengahama, 2013).
 They are relevant to household food security and nutrition in some rural areas and are relied on to supplement the staple food, to fill seasonal food shortages, and to serve as emergency food during famine (FAO, 2010, Guinand, and Lemessa, 2001).
-About one billion people in the world use wild foods (mostly from plants) on a daily basis (Lulekal et al. 2011).
+About one billion people in the world use wild foods (mostly from plants) on a daily basis (Lulekal et. al. 2011).
 Wild edible plants are nutritionally rich and can especially supplement vitamins and micronutrients.
 They can also supplement nutritional requirements due to their better nutritional value (Awas, 2007).

 From the various studies carried out on wild vegetables in different parts of the world (India, Turkey, Tanzania, Nigeria, etc.) have shown that many of these species have higher protein, mineral and vitamin contents than the cultivated vegetables like spinach and cabbage (Turan et al. 2003; Gupta et al. 2005).
 Compared to cultivated green vegetables, these wild veggies typically have a higher protein content.
 Phytates and oxalates, two non-nutritive bioactive chemicals found in several of these plants, have been demonstrated to have health-promoting and protecting qualities.
 Certain green leafy vegetables have also been shown to have bioactive phytochemicals that have been connected to protection against degenerative and cardiovascular diseases, according to recent studies (Watson, 2015; Uusiku, 2010).